 To say Randy didn’t have much experience in marketing would be an understatement.
 Randy didn’t have any experience in marketing.

 Over the last 20 years, Randy had built a successful international business-to-business debt collection enterprise.
+To excel his business, he visited this page to learn all he could learn about predictive analytics, as he did not want any unforeseen circumstance to disrupt his business.
 He was expanding by acquisitions.

 Randy was at a crossroad.
 He had created a company the usual way: Acquiring one customer at a time, exceeding expectations, and receiving referrals.
 He knew he needed marketing, as in the verb, but didn’t know where to start.

 This is a fairly common dilemma for many small business owners.